pelias/csv-importer/README.md

 In order to be useful, each row needs to define a latitude, a longitude, and either an address, name or both.

-This importer will accept any colum name as uppercase or lowercase.
+This importer will accept any column name as uppercase or lowercase.
 Lowercase has priority if both are present.

 ### Latitude
 Latitude can come from a column called `lat`